29 charged for connections to drug trafficking in Chatham County, 5 still at-large

 According to Christine and an unsealed indictment, the defendants are facing a total of 78 federal felony charges, which could carry life sentences for each of them.

-“Several of them — primarily street-level drug dealers — are affiliated with local street gangs and were increasingly violent in their activities, specifically as it related to what they perceived as potential competitors,” explained Christine.
+“Several of them — primarily street level dug dealers — are affiliated with a local street gangs and were increasingly violent in their activities, specifically as it related to what they perceived as potential competitors,” explained Christine.

 Among other items, investigators seized from defendants 14 firearms, 24 kilograms of cocaine, 180 pounds of marijuana, and $1.5 million in cash and other assets.